inb-co/easy-job/docs/index.md

                     }
         }

 let me explain what these configurations are from top  :

-* worker1: worker name
-    worker name is a custom name which you specify for the worker , later you will use this name to send tasks to this particular worker.
+ - key of dictionary : worker name is a custom name which you specify for the worker , later you will use this name to send tasks to this particular worker.
-* initializer: worker initializer class path the dot.path to worker initializer class, you can use one of :
+ - initializer: the dot.path to worker initializer class, you can use one of :    `easy_job.workers.rabbitmq.RabbitMQInitializer` or
-    `easy_job.workers.rabbitmq.RabbitMQInitializer` or `easy_job.workers.mpqueue.MPQueueInitializer`
+ `easy_job.workers.mpqueue.MPQueueInitializer`
  or you can create your own initializer
-* count :
-    how many worker of this type you need
+ - count : how many worker of this type you need
-* logger: name of logger for this worker name of the logger which workers will send their logs to it (it's different than result log)
+ - logger: name of logger for this worker name of the logger which workers will send their logs to it (it's different than result log)
-* result_backend:
-if you like to store the result of each task you can set result backend but generally result backend is optional. to configure your result backend you need to provide
+ - result_backend: if you like to store the result of each task you can set result backend but generally result backend is optional. to configure your result backend you need to provide
     * result_backend_class :
             type of result backend ,
                 you can use `poseidon_async.result_backends.log.LogResultBackend` or create your